Are Your Customers Protected From CSRF?

 Transfer Amount

 Once this information is obtained, an attacker can host a page that mirrors the real site and craft a form that sends the exact request that the application does in a legitimate account update flow.
-The screenshot below shows an example where an account’s password change on www.vulnerablesite.net has a predictable parameter of “changepass” for a password change and the logged in user is associated with the “session_id.”
+The screenshot below shows an example where an account’s password change on www.vulnerablesite.net has a predictable parameter of “changepass” for a password change, and the logged in user is associated with the “session_id.”

 The narrative below describes a scenario where an attacker has identified a potential victim who has an account and is logged in on www.vulnerablesite.net.

-Attack Flow
+CSRF Attack Flow

-Victim navigates to the malicious website under the control of an attacker.
+The victim navigates to the malicious website under the control of an attacker.

 Once the page loads or if the victim is enticed to click on a button of a hidden form.

-CSRF vulnerabilities have been around for quite some time, and only recently with the advent of web frameworks have begun to address this.
 However, many older technology stacks do not automatically address this; therefore, a need to implement protection against CSRF may be necessary.
 From a technical standpoint, several techniques have been vetted by security experts and developers alike:

 CSRF Tokens: This is essentially adding a random value that is hidden in the form field or adds a custom header to an API request every time a user submits a sensitive request (such as a password change for their account).
 One significant thing to note here is that the token must be uniquely associated with a user’s session; otherwise, attackers may be able to acquire a valid token